klercke/ProtoBot/README.md

 ```
 where [TOKEN] is replaced with a [Discord Bot Token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)

-Note: To use the !tex command, you will need to make sure LaTeX is installed on the server running the bot (usually TeXLive on Linux)
+Note: To use the !tex command, you will need to make sure LaTeX is installed on the server running the bot (usually called TeXLive-full on Linux)